 American-owned high powered Top 40 station was an immediate success, and a large proportion of Caroline South's audience drifted away.
 Competition can often be healthy and the arrival of Radio London had a positive effect on

 Caroline's programmes: news bulletins were introduced, music formats tightened and broadcasting hours extended.
-Also in May 1965 the DJs were renamed ‘Good Guys’, an idea, borrowed from 2SM Sydney (who had, in turn, taken it
+Also in May 1965 the DJs were renamed ‘Good Guys’, an idea, borrowed from 2SM Sydney (who had, in turn, taken

-South to Ronan O'Rahilly's Planet Productions, the owners of Caroline North.
+Ronan O'Rahilly's Planet Productions, the owners of Caroline North.
 There was a change of management, a wholesale change of staff - and Ken was out of a job.
 Talking about it in the eighties, he remembered:

 “I was offered either to do the news on the northern ship or resign.
 I said OK, I will resign” (see interview).